 So it’s no wonder that most celebrities don’t talk much about their ADHD.
 The rest of us don’t do it either.
 We already know not to.
 That’s because we read.
 We listen.
 And we see things like this in the comments section of an article about the increasing diagnosis of ADHD in young women: “It’s because children are getting instant gratification from everything, all on demand.
 No way can they sit and focus when they’re not used to things taking longer than five seconds.”

 Or, “Past generations call ADHD bad behavior and had other solutions for its treatment.
-Now the monster pharmaceutical companies convience [sic] doctors to push this poison on anyone who thinks they can not focus.
+Now the monster pharmaceutical companies convience [sic] doctors to push these pills on anyone who thinks they can not focus.
 It is the zombie pill.
 No wonder so many of this generation like all the zombie crap on TV.
 Keep taking the meds and soon you will all be good little boys and girls under the man’s [sic] control.”